Hermann-SW/micropython-lib/README.md

 fork-mission-statement
 ======================
-This fork is only intended to add new commands to [upysh/upysh.py](upysh/upysh.py), like tail(), wc() and cp() already.
+This fork is only intended to add new commands to [upysh/upysh.py](upysh/upysh.py), like tail(), wc(), cp() and grep() already.
 Since "upysh" module is already present on ESP32, this module needs to be renamed on upload:
 ~~~~
-$ ~/webrepl/webrepl_cli.py -p abcd upysh.py 192.168.4.1:upysh_.py
-op:put, host:192.168.4.1, port:8266, passwd:abcd.
-upysh.py -> upysh_.py
-Remote WebREPL version: (1, 9, 4)
-Sent 8715 of 8715 bytes
-$
 $ webrepl_client.py -p abcd 192.168.4.1
 Password:
 WebREPL connected